SaMnCo/ob-zabbix/README.md

 ### Adding workloads

-OK for now there is a single workload configured which is clearwater.
-Connect on the Zabbix node and
+Connect on the Zabbix node and use the following commands:

     sudo service zabbix-server stop
     sudo service zabbix-agent stop